PrettyPackets/PrettyPacketAC/README.md

-# 💖 PrettyPacketAC - Free Open Source Anticheat 💖
+# 💖 PrettyPacketAC - Free Open Source Anticheat for FiveM💖

 Hey there, lovelies! 🌸✨ Welcome to **PrettyPacketAC** — the **cutest** and **most fabulous** ✨ FREE ✨ open-source anticheat project on the internet! 🎀